 This tour mixes a bit of sightseeing with lots of eating, and takes you to a couple of Bangkok’s most interesting markets – including the Flower Market, a local Muslim market and, of course, Chinatown!

 Culture is strongly tied to food, so to really understand life in Thailand, getting to know the cuisine is super important.
-Our guide, Bee, told us snippets about what life is like in Bangkok and answered all of our questions (whether they were stupid or not!).
+Our guide, Bee, told us snippets about what life is like in Bangkok and answered all of our questions (even our “dumbest” questions!).

 Part of what makes this tour special is that the menu changes depending on what is in season or what’s being served at some of the food stands.